-- I. The qualifying examination is a written examination on the material typically covered in Group I core courses.
+- I. The qualifying examination is a written examination.
 Syllabi for the qualifying examination and copies of previous examinations are available on the department web page. - II.
 The qualifying exam is administered in two parts.
-One part covers Real Analysis and the second part covers Complex Analysis and Linear Algebra. - III.
+One part covers Real Analysis and the second part covers Linear Algebra. - III.
 The qualifying exam is given twice each year, normally before classes begin in the fall and then during the first week of spring quarter.
 The two parts of the exam are usually given by more than one day apart. - IV.
-The possible grades for the qualifying examination are: - 1."pass" - 2. "pass in (specified part) only" - 3."fail" - V. The qualifying exam is organized and scheduled in a way that preserves anonymity of the students.
+The possible grades for the qualifying examination are: - 1. "pass" - 2. "pass in (specified part) only" - 3. "fail" - V. The qualifying exam is organized and scheduled in a way that preserves anonymity of the students.
 In particular, the Qualifying Exam Committee does not know the identity of the students taking the exam.
-The exam results are communicated to the students by a letter written by the Associate Head.
-The students can request to meet with the Chair of the Graduate Committee to view the comments that were made on their papers by the members of the Qualifying Exam Committee. - VI.
-A student may take neither part of the exam more than three times. - VII.
-A pass of both parts of the exam is required by the end of the seventh academic term.
+The exam results are communicated to the students by a letter written by the Department Head.
+The scoring rubrics and copies of the student's exams are provided by the Graduate Coordinator.
+The students can request additional information from the Qualifying Exam Committee by communicating with the help of Chair of the Graduate Committee. - VI.
+Students have three opportunities to pass each part of the exam, with one free (uncounted) attempt allowed before the start of their first term at OSU.